NeuralTouch: Neural Descriptors for Precise Sim-to-Real Tactile Robot Control: Methods

 \subsection{Unified Semantic Grasping Poses}

 Given our coarse to fine grasping process is based on tactile servo control, our NeuralTouch framework should be able to find a specific target contact $G^{\tau}$ specified by a corresponding neural pose descriptor $\mathcal{Z}^{\tau}$.
-However, this is impractical to implement during training as the state space of NDF is too large for efficient exploration.
+However, this is impractical to implement during training as the state space of NDFs is too large for efficient exploration.
 Instead, we can make a simplifying assumption that the target contact between the gripper and object is where the tactile sensors are perpendicular to the local surface of the object, which holds in situations where we require a robust grasp that maintains normal contact with the local surface.
 We can then unify different $\mathcal{Z}$ descriptors that are close to $\mathcal{Z}^{\tau}$ with the same target contact $G^{\tau}$ conditioned on the local geometry.
 For example, if the target is to grasp a mug on its rim, the target contact maintains the contact normal between the tactile sensors and the local surface of the rim with the gripper pose parallel to the mug pose.

 Different contact features can be determined by different dimensionalities of the contact parameters.
-For example, a flat 3D surface relies on three parameters: contact depth, roll, and pitch, whereas a flat 3D edge requires two additional parameters: contact x offset and yaw (see \cite{lepora2020optimal} for a more detailed explanation).
+For example, a flat 3D surface relies on three parameters: contact depth, roll, and pitch, whereas a flat 3D edge requires two additional parameters: contact offset and yaw (see \cite{lepora2020optimal} for a more detailed explanation).
 In this work, we consider not only these two contact geometries but also curved surfaces and handles that require 6 parameters of a full 6D contact pose.
-Therefore, specific reward functions will need to be designed based on the dimensionality of the target contact features.